rismay/bk-curriculum/learning-objectives.md

 * SWBAT use comparison operators to produce boolean values, and understand the assumptions Javascript makes for non-quantitative values (e.g. capital chars > lowercase chars).

+* SWBAT define automatic type conversion in JS, identify those situations where it will occur, articualte the dangers of it, and employ the `===` and `!==` operators to avoid it.

 * SWBAT articulate the difference between expressions and statements and describe their relationship in the context of a simple program.

-* SWBAT define what a program's "environment" is, recognize the elements within a simple program that comprise its environment, and understand those things which can cause an environment to change.
+* SWBAT define what a program's "environment" is, recognize the elements within a simple program that comprise its environment, and understand those events which can cause an environment to change.

+* SWBAT use shorthand, e.g. `+=` or `++`, to succinctly update variable values.

+* SWBAT employ the `if`, `while`, `do`, `for` and `switch` statements to conditionally control the flow of a simple javascript program.

+* SWBAT understand how and when to employ the `break` keyword to escape a loop.

+* SWBAT define and differnetiate 'local scope', 'global scope' and 'nested scope', and be able to employ this understanding to appropriately declare functions and variables in a simple javascript program.

+* SWBAT identify the 'scope' of a variable, and use the location of a variable declaration to identify where that variable is accessible.

+#### Functions

 * SWBAT identify and write syntactically correct JS functions that are either named, or anonymous, which take parameters and return values.